Scalable load balancing in networked systems: A survey of recent advances: Scalability spectrum

 In the context of a centralized M/M/$N$ queue, scalings (ii), (iii) and (iv) are commonly referred to as Quality-Driven (QD), Quality-and-Efficiency-Driven (QED) and Efficiency-Driven (ED) regimes.
 These terms reflect that (ii) offers excellent service quality (vanishing waiting time), (iv) provides high resource efficiency (utilization approaching one), and (iii) achieves a combination of these two, providing the best of both worlds.

-In the present paper we will focus on scalings (ii) and (iii), and occasionally also refer to these as fluid and diffusion scalings, since it is natural to analyze the relevant queue length process on fluid scale ($1 / N$) and diffusion scale ($1 / \sqrt{N}$) in these regimes, respectively.
-We will not provide a detailed account of scalings (i) and (iv), which do not capture the large-scale perspective and do not allow for low delays, respectively, but we will briefly mention some results for these regimes in Subsections~\ref{classical} and~\ref{nondegenerate}.
+In the remainder of the paper we will focus on scalings (ii) and (iii), and refer to these as fluid and diffusion scalings, since it is natural to analyze the relevant system occupancy processes on fluid scale ($1 / N$) and diffusion scale ($1 / \sqrt{N}$) in these regimes, respectively.
+In line with the central theme of this survey, we will not provide a detailed account of scalings~(i) and (iv), which do not capture the large-scale perspective and do not allow for low delays, respectively.
+However, we will briefly mention some results for these regimes in Sections~\ref{classical} and~\ref{nondegenerate}.

-An important issue in the context of scaling limits is the rate of convergence and the accuracy for finite-size systems.
-Some interesting results for the accuracy of mean-field approximations for interacting-particle systems including load balancing models may be found in recent work of Gast~\cite{Gast17}, Gast \& Van Houdt~\cite{GH18}, and Ying \cite{Ying16,Ying17}.